metadevpro/cal/cal.md

 All query operations support count and pagination.
 Pagination parameters are:

-- `limit`: (integer) blocksize (provided by client, can have a sensible default in server, limited by server to avoid performance degradation)
+- `limit`: (integer) blocksize (provided by client, it can have a sensible default in server, and SHOULD be limited by server to avoid performance degradation)
 - `offset`: (integer) number of elements to skip from the beginning

-If server responses includes `meta.totalCount`, the client can provide links to access to all pages if needed.
+If server responses includes `meta.totalCount`, the client can derive links to access to all pages if needed.

 ### CAL2B.
 Server side